Whether you love it or hate it, Disney’s animated movie “Frozen” is one of the most popular films of all time.

 You can even learn a bit from the monsters.
 Just do not give the father vampire too much attention: he has a strong accent, and his mouth seems much more flexible than any normal person’s mouth!

 15. “Cloudy With a Chance of Meatballs” (2009)

-Now you have your movies!
-Grab the pen, paper and popcorn—it is time to watch and learn!
+Now you know all the best English animated movies!
+Grab the pen, paper and popcorn—it is time to watch and learn English!